Washi1337/AsmResolver/docs/dotnet/importing.rst

+.. _dotnet-reference-importing:

 Reference Importing
 ===================

 .NET modules use entries in the TypeRef or MemberRef tables to reference types or members from external assemblies.
 Importing references into the current module therefore form a key role when creating new- or modifying existing .NET modules.
 When a member is not imported into the current module, a ``MemberNotImportedException`` will be thrown when you are trying to create a PE image or write the module to the disk.

-AsmResolver provides the ``ReferenceImporter`` class that does most of the heavy lifting for you.
+AsmResolver provides the ``ReferenceImporter`` class that does most of the heavy lifting.

 All samples in this document assume there is an instance of ``ReferenceImporter`` created using the following code: